 Regardless of the specific destinations included in an itinerary, multi generational trips require a unique approach to planning.
 This type of trip needs to work for different energy levels and different schedules (naptime!) while allowing quality time together and an amazing experience for travelers of all ages.
 I have planned many family trips and so in this post I share with you my top tips for a successful multigenerational family vacation to Italy.

 Multigenerational travel can be a wonderful way for families to connect.
-Traveling this way helps to maximize your vacation time in Europe.
+Traveling this way helps to maximize your vacation time in Italy.
 You don’t have to split vacations between family members and destinations—it brings your worlds together.
 And, relationships grow.
 It’s also a chance to prioritize time and experiences together over material things—a good lesson for the young and young at heart.
 Multigenerational travel is generally described as three or more generations traveling together, including grandparents/parents, living-at-home or grown children, and grand or great grandchildren.
 More recently, extended family, including aunts/uncles, cousins and nieces/nephews are added to this mix.
 Every year, I help families just like you plan a memorable multi-generation family vacation in Europe.

 Why is multigenerational family travel popular?

 So why are more families traveling together these days?
 Today’s world demands a fast pace of life to squeeze it all in.
 Often both parents are in the work force.
 Kids are active in sports, clubs and extra-curriculars, and teens have after-school jobs and busy social calendars.
 Family time is at a premium.

 Traveling with extended family is a great way to connect and enjoy one another in greater depth than at annual holiday get togethers.
 Bringing everyone together for an extended period of time, while discovering new experiences, is a rewarding investment in the family dynamic, particularly if differing ages, travel styles, and predilections are catered for and everyone leaves happy.